Winston Churchill in politics, 1900–1939: Political isolation

 The Conservative government was defeated in the 1929 General Election.
 Churchill did not seek election to the Conservative Business Committee, the official leadership of the Conservative MPs.
-Over the next two years, Churchill became estranged from the Conservative leadership over the issues of protective tariffs and Indian Home Rule, which he bitterly opposed.
+Over the next two years, Churchill became estranged from the Conservative leadership over the issues of protective tariffs and the Indian Home Rule movement, which he bitterly opposed.
 He further distanced himself from the party as a whole by his political views and by his friendships with press barons, financiers, and people whose characters were seen as dubious.
 When Ramsay MacDonald formed the National Government in 1931, Churchill was not invited to join the Cabinet.
 He was at the low point in his career, in a period known as "the wilderness years".

-He spent much of the next few years concentrating on his writing, including Marlborough: His Life and Times—a biography of his ancestor John Churchill, 1st Duke of Marlborough—and A History of the English Speaking Peoples (though the latter was not published until well after World War II).
+He spent much of the next few years concentrating on his writing, including Marlborough: His Life and Times—a biography of his ancestor John Churchill, 1st Duke of Marlborough—and A History of the English-Speaking Peoples (though the latter was not published until well after World War II).
 Churchill's depiction of Marlborough in Marlborough: His Life and Times had shown close parallels to his own stand against appeasement.
 Both were war leaders advocating firm policies, but surrounded by an attacking public and hostile politicians.
 In doing so they echo public comments at the time.
 The Daily Express referred to Churchill's speech in October 1938 against the Munich agreement as "an alarmist oration by a man whose mind is soaked in the conquests of Marlborough".

 Though badly hurt when he was struck by a car in New York City on a North American speaking tour, he wrote a profitable article about the experience.
 He wrote many other articles, collections of speeches, and several books—some such as his Great Contemporaries of lasting worth.
 He supported himself largely by his writing and was one of the best paid writers of his time.

-Nevertheless, he was still in financial difficulties, having lost most of his American investments in the Wall Street Crash.
+Nevertheless, he was still in financial difficulties, having lost most of his American investments in the Wall Street crash.
 He was criticised for holidaying in the Riviera and America as the guest of such people as Beaverbrook and William Randolph Hearst, and for drinking and gambling with people such as Brendan Bracken and, until his early death, Lord Birkenhead.
 These attacks were not new; in 1923 Churchill had brought a successful libel action against Lord Alfred Douglas who had accused Churchill of giving a deliberately false account of the Battle of Jutland at the request of Sir Ernest Cassel.
 Douglas was sentenced to imprisonment for six months.

 His political views, set forth in his 1930 Romanes Election and published as Parliamentary Government and the Economic Problem (republished in 1932 in his collection of essays "Thoughts and Adventures") involved abandoning universal suffrage, a return to a property franchise, proportional representation for the major cities, and an economic 'sub-parliament'.